Masters 2017: Garcia, Fowler in leading four

 The highlight of Pieters' round was an eagle three at the stunning par-5 13th.
 A birdie to follow at 14 took him into a share of the lead and he parred his way home.

-The last player to win the Masters on his debut was Fuzzy Zoeller in 1979.
+The last player to win the Masters on his debut was Fuzzy Zoeller in 1979, but Pieters is not one to dwell on peripheries.

 "I don't overthink stuff," explained the unflappable Pieters, who won four of his five matches against the USA at Hazeltine.
 "It is a special course and special tournament but it's still just golf.